newadays/Adaptive-Linear-MMSe-Equalizer-/README.md

 # Adaptive-Linear-MMSe-Equalizer-
 Adaptive Linear Minimal Mean Square Error Equalizer(MMSe) for communication channels Copyright (c) 2015, 'Gbenga Awodokun All rights reserved.
-I am currently writing all these codes in Java.
-If prefer java, it would be availble soon.
+Currently re-writing all these codes in Java.
+If you prefer java, it would be available soon.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: